FAQ: Preppers University Courses

-Preppers University is a virtual education program, which means everything takes place on your computer.
+Preppers University is a virtual education website, which means everything takes place on your own computer, no matter where you are.
 So, each and every course we offer is available from the comfort of your own home.
 All you have to do is choose a time that is convenient for you, curl up on the couch, grab a cup of coffee, and start learning.

 I’m not very tech savvy.
 Will I still be able to take this course?

 We try to make our website and online classes very easy to navigate.
-If you are having trouble, you can contact us at firstname.lastname@example.org.
-Put “technical support” in the subject line, and our assistant, Chloe, will make sure that you are getting the help you need.
+If you are having trouble, you can contact us at preppersuniversity at gmail dot com.
+Put “technical support” in the subject line, and we’ll make sure you get the help you need.

 What kind of computer do I need?

 For the best experience, especially with webinars and recordings, we recommend a laptop or desktop computer.
 Adobe Connect, the service we use for our webinars, will not replay recordings on smartphones or some iOS devices.

 Our live classes take place online.
 These online classes are also called webinars.
 This just means that via the internet, we all connect to the same place at the same time.
 Students receive a special link that will bring you a log-in page where you join by simply typing in your name.
 (First name, nickname, whatever you’d like to be called.)

 Then, you will enter our online “classroom”.
 You’ll see a chat box where you can type questions and comments on one side of the screen.
 There may also be a box with live links to books, products, and websites related to that particular class.
 You’ll see a Power Point presentation for the visual part of the webinar.
 Once class begins, 8 p.m.
 Central, you’ll be able to hear the instructors through the speakers on your computer.
 Lisa and Daisy will talk with the guest instructors and ask them the questions that you type in the chat box.
 It’s as interactive as you can get without being there in person.